devel0/netcore-opengl/README.md

 choose an example.

-Tip: to change startup example from bash `./set-startup-example xxxx` where xxxx on of provided examples.
+Tip: to change startup example from bash `./set-startup-example xxxx` where xxxx is the nr of one of the examples provided.

 This will update `.vscode/launch.json` then hit F5 to start.